 Doing something interesting, something that communicates the value of a brand without using interruption, is the first part of a simple four-step approach I learned from my co-author, Edward Boches.
 He writes about it elegantly on pages 211 – 213 in the new edition of Hey Whipple, Squeeze This.

 I’ll be doing a live webinar on how folks can use this concept to leverage social media platforms for their brands.
-It happens this very Friday, December 9th at 12:30.
-You can register here.
+I promise it won’t suck and it happens this very Friday, March 30th at 1pm EST. You can register here.

 The best creative director I ever worked for was the late Mike Hughes of the Martin Agency.
 One day we were talkin’ about the business and Mike said, “Just because you’re a great creative person doesn’t mean you’ll make a great creative director.”